Berlin nightclub Berghain reopens as art space | DW | 08.09.2020

 Closed due to the coronavirus, the storied club now opens for art lovers, with 115 Berlin-based artists, including Olafur Eliasson and Katharina Grosse, on show.

-Berghain's famously selective bouncers have turned away many a hopeful techno lover from the doors of the internationally lauded Berlin nightclub.
+The famously selective bouncers atBerghain have turned away many a hopeful techno lover from the doors of the internationally lauded Berlin nightclub.

 Since April, the coronavirus has kept everyone out of the former power station and 3,500-square-meter club.
 However, a banner by artist Rirkrit Tiravanija hanging on the front of the vast venue with the words "Morgen ist die Frage" (Tomorrow is the question) heralds a change: From Wednesday, September 9, visitors can book online tickets for a socially-distanced exhibition of contemporary art in its hallowed halls.